DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         Build and run.
     </p>
     <p>
-        Select the last image in Section 1 — on my system it’s the
+        Select the last image in Section 1 -- on my system it's the
         <em>
             Desert.jpg
         </em>